Venetian bombardments of the Beylik of Tunis: 1784

 Emo's fleet left Venice on 21 June 1784, slowly sailing to Corfu, where he was joined by additional vessels.
 At the time, in Dalmatia the bubonic plague was ravaging the city of Spalato, and all the ports and cities of this province were under quarantine.
 Given that men from Kotor could be infected, Emo could not drop anchor in that harbour until 7 August.
 The Venetians started to do shooting practices with the heavy mortars of the bomb vessels (two 340-pounders and two 135-pounders), that evidenced some issues to their beds.

 The fleet he led towards Tunis on 12 August comprised the ships of the line Fama (60 guns), Forza (70 guns), Concordia (66 guns) and Palma (40 guns), the xebecs Cupido and Nettuno, the bomb-vessels Distruzione and Polonia, and the galiot Esploratore.
 On 18 August, Emo was in sight of Sicily.
 On 26 August, he passed the island of Malta; and on 30 August, he arrived in the bay of Tunis.
-Here the squadron was targeted by the terrible weather, unable to move for three days.
+Here the squadron was subject to terrible weather and unable to move for three days.
 On 3 September, the Venetian ships – while sailing to get closer to the city – found a Neapolitan tartana (a type of small merchant ship) that had been captured by the Barbary pirates shortly after and re-captured it.

-Emo left this prize with the Forza and Nettuno was left on the blockade while Emo with the rest of the fleet moved northwards as far as Cape Farina.
-A few days later Emo sailed for Sardinia to water and remained there from 14 to 22 September.
-He met the Forza and her consorts at sea on the 25th and then, instead of returning to La Goulette, went further south and anchored off Sousse on 1 October.
-Bad weather delayed operations, but on 5–7 October the place was bombarded both by the bomb-vessels and by the battleships, though without any very great effect.
-Damage to the beds of the mortars in the bomb-vessels combined with renewed bad weather to interrupt the attack, but it was resumed on the 12th for a short time.
+Emo left this prize with the Forza and Nettuno on blockade duty while he moved the rest of the fleet northwards as far as Cape Farina.
+A few days later, Emo sailed for Sardinia to water and remained there from 14 to 22 September.
+He met the Forza and her consorts at sea on the 25th.
+Instead of returning to La Goulette, the fleet sailed further south and anchored off Sousse on 1 October.
+Bad weather delayed operations, but from 5 to 7 October, Sousse was bombarded by the bomb-vessels and battleships, though without any very great effect.
+Damage to the beds of the mortars in the bomb-vessels and renewed bad weather interrupted the attack, but it was resumed on the 12th for a short time.

-After that Emo moved to Tripoli, where he was well received, while the bomb-vessels were sent to Trapani in Sicily for repairs.
-The captain of the Forza, Alessandro Mora, died at Trapani from blood poisoning caused by an injury to his hand off Sousse.
-His ship sunk due to bad weather on 19 November, as Emo's fleet entered the harbour of Trapani, but with little loss of life.
+After this action, Emo moved to Tripoli, where he was well received.
+The bomb-vessels were sent to Trapani in Sicily for repairs.
+The captain of the Forza, Alessandro Mora, died at Trapani from blood poisoning caused by an injury to his hand that had occurred during the action off Sousse.
+As Emo's fleet entered the harbour of Trapani on 19 November, bad weather struck and the Forza was sunk, but with little loss of life.